 The air inside the Twelfth Night Theatre on Wednesday night was electric.
-By the time Isaac and I took our seats as some of the final arrivals, the house was packed to the rafters, buzzing with that rare, high-voltage anticipation that only comes when the audience knows they’re in for something truly “gutsy”.
+By the time we took our seats as some of the final arrivals, the house was packed to the rafters, buzzing with that rare, high-voltage anticipation that only comes when the audience knows they’re in for something truly “gutsy”.

 The “Ass-vengers” Assemble